atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/why-databases.md

 Ok there is actually more new jargon and these require special attention since most of the errors in writing SQL statements will be related to data type issues.
 Data types specify what sort of data is stored and what sort of functions can be called on.
 Every field in a database has a data type associated with it.

-**VARCHAR** - Character string having variable length
+* **VARCHAR:** Character string having variable length
     * This data type treats everything as text, you can place numbers in here but adding them together would just attach them which is what you would expect with text.
     * a + b = ab
     * 1 + 2 = 12

-**INTEGER** - Whole Numbers
+* **INTEGER:** Whole Numbers
     * This data type only allows whole numbers inside of it.
 All math functions can be applied to it.
 Text cannot be placed inside of it
     * 1 + 2 = 3

-**FLOAT** - Numbers with decimal point values
+* **FLOAT:** Numbers with decimal point values
     * This data type works the same as INTEGER but allows decimal values
     * 1.1 + 2.2 = 3.3

-**BOOLEAN** - True or False value
+* **BOOLEAN:** True or False value
     * This data type can either be True or False.
 It is useful for setting binary characteristics or status about some data.
     * Is the house on fire?
 True or False?

-**DATE** - Date/Time value
+* **DATE:** Date/Time value
     * This data type contains date or time information which allows you to perform calculations relevant to date time information.
     * How many days are between 1/1/19 and 2/4/19?
 34

 There is one data type that is not defined for fields that can show up in any of these.

-**NULL** - this means there is no value in the cell
+* **NULL:** This means there is no value in the cell
     * This data type is useful for showing the absence of data.
 A blank cell and a Null cell are different.
 Null is ignored by aggregations and it is easy to filter for.
 Blank values or 0s would be included in aggregations and can be more difficult to detect
     * What is the Average of 1 + Null + 5?
 3
     * What is the Average of 1 + 0 + 5?
 2

 ## Summary